spitlisk/in-quiz-questions/microsoft-power-bi/microsoft-power-bi-quiz.md

     [ ] dashboard
     [*] data modeler

 Q20.
-What is NOT a valid data connection type for Power Bl Desktop?
+What is NOT a valid data connection type for Power BI Desktop?

     [ ] Azure data
     [ ] file data